 geopandas.GeoDataFramecontaining the tabular data.
 Use parameter

-incolsto choose which columns are x, y, color, and size, respectively.
+incolsto choose which columns are x, y, fill, and size, respectively.

 style.
 Only valid if using